Nuclear power: Waste relative to other types

 In countries with nuclear power, radioactive wastes account for less than 1% of total industrial toxic wastes, much of which remains hazardous for long periods.
 Overall, nuclear power produces far less waste material by volume than fossil-fuel based power plants.
 Coal-burning plants, in particular, produce large amounts of toxic and mildly radioactive ash resulting from the concentration of naturally occurring radioactive materials in coal.
 A 2008 report from Oak Ridge National Laboratory concluded that coal power actually results in more radioactivity being released into the environment than nuclear power operation, and that the population effective dose equivalent from radiation from coal plants is 100 times that from the operation of nuclear plants.
 Although coal ash is much less radioactive than spent nuclear fuel by weight, coal ash is produced in much higher quantities per unit of energy generated.
 It is also released directly into the environment as fly ash, whereas nuclear plants use shielding to protect the environment from radioactive materials.

 Nuclear waste volume is small compared to the energy produced.
 For example, at Yankee Rowe Nuclear Power Station, which generated 44 billion kilowatt hours of electricity when in service, its complete spent fuel inventory is contained within sixteen casks.
 It is estimated that to produce a lifetime supply of energy for a person at a western standard of living (approximately 3 GWh) would require on the order of the volume of a soda can of low enriched uranium, resulting in a similar volume of spent fuel generated.

 Waste disposal

 Following interim storage in a spent fuel pool, the bundles of used fuel rod assemblies of a typical nuclear power station are often stored on site in dry cask storage vessels.

-Presently, waste is mainly stored at individual reactor sites and there are over 430 locations around the world where radioactive material continues to accumulate.

 Disposal of nuclear waste is often considered the most politically divisive aspect in the lifecycle of a nuclear power facility.

-With the lack of movement of nuclear waste in the 2 billion year old natural nuclear fission reactors in Oklo, Gabon being cited as "a source of essential information today."
+The lack of movement of nuclear waste in the 2 billion year old natural nuclear fission reactors in Oklo, Gabon is cited as "a source of essential information today."
 Experts suggest that centralized underground repositories which are well-managed, guarded, and monitored, would be a vast improvement.
 There is an "international consensus on the advisability of storing nuclear waste in deep geological repositories".
 With the advent of new technologies, other methods including horizontal drillhole disposal into geologically inactive areas have been proposed.

 There are no commercial scale purpose built underground high-level waste repositories in operation.
-However, in Finland the Onkalo spent nuclear fuel repository of the Olkiluoto Nuclear Power Plant is under construction as of 2015.
+However, in Finland the Onkalo spent nuclear fuel repository of the Olkiluoto Nuclear Power Plant was under construction as of 2015.